Photoediting and

 Before...
 After...

 Not all of my images are generated from photographs.
 Some (very few) come straight from the computer.
 For instance, I designed this graphic to display while an image is loading, in part as an attention-getter.
 The image was created in numerous layers, so that the individual elements could be manipulated independently.
 It took approximately 90 min to create this image.
-I ultimately didn't use it
+I ultimately didn't use it, but it was still sort of fun to make.

 Some graphics are partially photographic and partially composed.
 For instance, the banner at the top of this page and the button panel at the top left were created by photographing a camera lens and one corner of a bakelite electrical meter.
 Then the images were chopped up, manipulated, mangled, and reassembled to form the final image.
 This was the image that started it all: